CivicActions/ssp-toolkit/docs/controls/MA.md

 #### LINCS specific control or LINCS Responsibility

+The Department maintains a list of authorized contract (CivicActions) personnel who perform maintenance and repair activities on the LINCS Technology Project system components, and only these authorized personnel may perform the maintenance.
+All maintenance personnel have the required personnel security elements in place.

+#### CivicActions Responsibility

-Non-local maintenance on the LINCS system and applications can only be performed by personnel designated as having LINCS internal administrator privileges and responsibilities.
-Access rights for the LINCS internal administrators are assigned and granted access to perform their specific job responsibilities.
-All local maintenance requirements are inherited from AWS.
+Maintenance on the system and applications can only be performed by personnel designated as having internal administrator privileges and responsibilities.
+Access rights for the internal administrators are assigned and granted access to perform their specific job responsibilities.
+All physical maintenance requirements are inherited from AWS.

 #### Amazon Web Services (AWS) US-East/West control support

-The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: maintenance personnel for the physical components in conjunction with their IaaS provider, AWS.
+The system inherits this control from the FedRAMP Provisional ATO granted to the AWS Cloud dated 1 May 2013 for the following: maintenance personnel.